 As the most popular nootropic on our list, there is a high chance you already regularly intake this nootropic!
 It is a natural stimulant most commonly found in tea, coffee and dark chocolate that stimulates the brain and central nervous system, making you feel less tired and more alert.

-Studies have shown that caffeine can make you feel more energized and help improve your memory, reaction times and general brain function.
+Studies have shown that caffeine can make you feel more energised and help improve your memory, reaction times and general brain function.
 Taking too much caffeine, however, can be counterproductive and lead to anxiety, nausea and trouble sleeping.
 Mushroom-based blends, such as those made by London Nootropics, often have the benefits of caffeine without these associated side effects.

 Our recommended product: Ancient + Brave: Coffee + Collagen